FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 plugin under a variety of conditions: WordPress version tags `4.9` and `latest`, crossed with `development` and `integration`.

-The `development` option mounts this plugin code as a read-write volume inside a container, and also sets up the environment for the React admin app to do hot module loading through the webpack dev server.
+The `development` option mounts this plugin code as a read-write volume inside a container and sets up composer to install any development dependencies inside the container.

 The `integration` option does _not_ mount this plugin code in the container.
 Instead, it expects you to install the plugin.
 You could do so by uploading a zip file on the Add New Plugin page in